Cma-png/verbose-adventure/README.md

-# Document Search and Analysis Tool
+# Research Paper Q&A Tool

 A powerful tool for document search and analysis using advanced language models.
 Upload PDFs, convert them to vectors, and query your documents with ease.